Duration of the Safari: 4-5 hours.

 The Iberá Park has all it takes to succeed in the project of reintroducing this species, since it is a large protected area with a suitable habitat, in addition to the support given by the local community to the return of this emblematic feline to Corrientes province.

-Landscapes and adventure in Iberá National Park
+Safari adventure in Iberá National Park

 Live the full Iberá National Park experience, with its beautiful landscapes, its rich fauna and the opportunity to observe the reintroduction of native species.
 This adventure begins in 4×4 vehicles that take you to the Cambyretá Portal, and continues with a hiking excursion to discover the typical fauna and flora of the Northern Iberá region: birds, capybaras, swamp deer, yacaré or caiman, foxes and mulita armadillos.